qgvc4/OO-Language-Comparison/doc/Instance.md

 ## C#
+The `this` keyword refers to the current instance of the class and is also used as a modifier of the first parameter of an extension method.

 ## Swift
-Swift use `self` keyword to refer instance properties and methods
+Swift uses `self` keyword to refer instance properties and methods